Biochemistry: Carbohydrates

 Two of the main functions of carbohydrates are energy storage and providing structure.
-One of the common sugars known as glucose is a carbohydrate, but not all carbohydrates are sugars.
+The term 'sugar' typically refers to mono- and disaccharides (defined below), which fall into the former category and taste sweet.
 There are more carbohydrates on Earth than any other known type of biomolecule; they are used to store energy and genetic information, as well as play important roles in cell to cell interactions and communications.
+Carbohydrates generally have ratios of carbon:hydrogen:oxygen of 1:2:1, meaning a 1:1 ratio of carbon atoms to water (H_{2}O), from which the term "carbohydrate" derives.

-The simplest type of carbohydrate is a monosaccharide, which among other properties contains carbon, hydrogen, and oxygen, mostly in a ratio of 1:2:1 (generalized formula C_{n}H_{2n}O_{n}, where n is at least 3).
-Glucose (C_{6}H_{12}O_{6}) is one of the most important carbohydrates; others include fructose (C_{6}H_{12}O_{6}), the sugar commonly associated with the sweet taste of fruits, (Note: Fructose is not the only sugar found in fruits.
-Glucose and sucrose are also found in varying quantities in various fruits, and sometimes exceed the fructose present.
-For example, 32% of the edible portion of a date is glucose, compared with 24% fructose and 8% sucrose.
-However, peaches contain more sucrose (6.66%) than they do fructose (0.93%) or glucose (1.47%).) and deoxyribose (C_{5}H_{10}O_{4}), a component of DNA.
-A monosaccharide can switch between acyclic (open-chain) form and a cyclic form.
-The open-chain form can be turned into a ring of carbon atoms bridged by an oxygen atom created from the carbonyl group of one end and the hydroxyl group of another.
-The cyclic molecule has a hemiacetal or hemiketal group, depending on whether the linear form was an aldose or a ketose.
+The simplest type of carbohydrate is a monosaccharide, which have the chemical formula C_{6}H_{12}O_{6} but vary in their precise structures_{.} Glucose, fructose, and galactose are hexoses, i.e. 6-carbon sugar, sharing the formula C_{6}H_{12}O_{6}, but varying in precise structure.
+A well-known pentose, or 5-carbon sugar, is deoxyribose (C_{5}H_{10}O_{4}), a component of DNA.
+A monosaccharide can switch between acyclic (open-chain) form and cyclic form.
+This occurs through reaction of one of the hydroxyl groups with the carbonyl group on the end of the linear form, bridging them with an oxygen atom and releasing a water molecule in the process.
+The cyclic molecule has a hemiacetal or hemiketal group, depending on whether the linear form was an aldose or a ketose, which describe the position of the carbonyl group to begin with.

 In these cyclic forms, the ring usually has 5 or 6 atoms.
 These forms are called furanoses and pyranoses, respectively—by analogy with furan and pyran, the simplest compounds with the same carbon-oxygen ring (although they lack the carbon-carbon double bonds of these two molecules).
 For example, the aldohexose glucose may form a hemiacetal linkage between the hydroxyl on carbon 1 and the oxygen on carbon 4, yielding a molecule with a 5-membered ring, called glucofuranose.
 The same reaction can take place between carbons 1 and 5 to form a molecule with a 6-membered ring, called glucopyranose.
-Cyclic forms with a 7-atom ring called heptoses are rare.
+Notice that this means that pentoses/furanoses, and hexoses/pyranoses, are not interchangeable pairs: the number of carbons in the molecule can be different from the number of atoms in the ring, as not all carbons are necessarily included in the ring backbone.